Aftab Ahmed (cricketer, born 1967)

 He later took part in the 2001 ICC Trophy in Canada, making nine appearances during the tournament.
 This was his most successful ICC Trophy, with Ahmed scoring 280 runs at an average of 40.00, with a high score of 86 not out, which was his only half century of the tournament and came against Ireland.
 He made a further List A appearance for Denmark later in 2001, against Suffolk in the 1st round of the 2002 Cheltenham & Gloucester Trophy, which was played in 2001 to avoid fixture congestion in the following season.
 He made a further List A appearance in 2002, against the Leicestershire Cricket Board in the 1st round of the 2003 Cheltenham & Gloucester Trophy, played to the same arrangement of the previous seasons first round matches.
 Once again captaining the team, Ahmed recorded his second List A half century with a score of 77 in Denmark's total of 249, before he was dismissed by Neil Pullen.
 His final List A appearance for Denmark in the English limited-overs tournament came in 2003 against Wales Minor Counties in the 1st round of the 2004 Cheltenham & Gloucester Trophy, by which time the captaincy had passed to Soren Vestergaard.

 Ahmed played in his fourth and final ICC Trophy in the 2005 ICC Trophy in Ireland.
 This tournaments matches, unlike previous tournaments, had been afforded List A status by the International Cricket Council.
 He played four matches during the tournament, against Uganda, the United Arab Emirates, Ireland, and the Netherlands, which was his final List A appearance.
-He scored just 41 runs in his four matches, which came at an average of 13.66.
+He scored just 41 runs in his four matches, at an average of 13.66.
 In total, Ahmed made fourteen List A appearances for Denmark in his career, scoring 315 runs at an average of 24.23, with a high score of 94.
 With the ball, he took 3 wickets at a bowling average of 48.33, with best figures of 2/46.